Some Myths and Fallacies Still Perpetuated About Offshore Software Development

-First let me make a confession: we've done quite a bit of offshore development in the Philippines.
+First let me make a confession: we've done quite a bit of offshore software development in the Philippines.
 More than 10+ years, in fact.
-We've written in the past about the Do's and Don'ts of offshore development on our website.
-So I thought there might not be much more for us to say at this point, until I wondered...what are other people saying in their blog posts about offshore development?
+We've written in the past about the Do's and Don'ts of offshore software development on our website.
+So I thought there might not be much more for us to say at this point, until I wondered...what are other people saying in their blog posts about offshore software development?
 So I took a look, and here is what I found.

 I found quite a bit of useful, and some not so useful, and some downright totally incorrect information in the blogs I read.
 Since my search was on "offshore development blog posts", and since I navigated from the top of the first page down the list, it was quite shocking to find some of the latter ("totally incorrect") information near the top of the page rankings.
 Must have some pretty good SEO going on.